 Brendan has worked on projects located in all five of Virginia’s major geologic regions and overlying dozens of unique geologic formations.
 He has produced reports of Subsurface Exploration and Geotechnical Engineering Analyses which provided information about the conditions of the particular sites and recommendations concerning geotechnical related aspects of the proposed construction.
 Brendan’s involvement with these project typically continues into the construction phase where additional geotechnical consultation is warranted and testing and inspection services are required.

-Besides the emphasis on geotechnical work, Brendan has performed the role of F&R’s project manager for countless CMT projects which have included sizeable projects such as academic buildings, apartment complexes, parking garages, and collegiate student housing.
-As a result of his exemplary work in the realm of construction materials testing, he was awarded F&R’s 2014 CMT professional of the year.
+Besides the emphasis on geotechnical work, Brendan has performed the role of F&R’s project manager for countless CMT projects which have included sizable projects such as academic buildings, apartment complexes, parking garages, and collegiate student housing.
+As a result of his exemplary work in the realm of construction materials testing, he was awarded F&R’s 2014 CMT professional of the year and since assuming the role of Branch Manager, he was recognized as Manager of the Year in 2018.